NannyML/nannyml/docs/how_it_works/ranking.rst

 Then we proceed with the :meth:`~nannyml.drift.ranking.CorrelationRanking.rank` method where we provide the chosen univariate drift and performance results.
-The performance results are preprocessed in order to caclulate the absolute difference of observed performance values with the mean performance on reference.
+The performance results are preprocessed in order to calculate the absolute difference of observed performance values with the mean performance on reference.
 We can see how this transformation affects the performance values below:

 .. nbimport::